-We have audited the accompanying consolidated statements of financial position of VivoPower International plc and its subsidiaries (the "Company") as of June 30, 2021, 2020, 2019 and March 31, 2019, and the related consolidated statements of comprehensive income, consolidated statements of cash flow and consolidated statements of changes in equity for each of the year ended June 30, 2021, 2020, three months ended June 30, 2019 and year ended March 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2021, 2020 and 2019 and March 31, 2019, and the results of its operations and its cash flows for the year ended June 30, 2021, 2020, three months ended June 30, 2019 and year ended March 31, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of VivoPower International plc and its subsidiaries (the "Company") as of June 30, 2022, 2021 and 2020, and the related consolidated statements of comprehensive income, consolidated statements of cash flow and consolidated statements of changes in equity for each of the year ended June 30, 2022, 2021 and 2020, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2022, 2021 and 2020, and the results of its operations and its cash flows for the year ended June 30, 2022, 2021 and 2020, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.